thiagoviks/DIO/restaurants-search/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-To setup Google API you need Add Places API to the API key's follow this steps on:
+To setup this project you need Add Places API to the API key's on Google API, follow this steps on:

 https://developers.google.com/maps/documentation/javascript/places